flatironhealth/fh-immuta-utils/doc/managing_policies.md

 The repo provides a script that can create, update, and remove policies based on provided policy spec files.

-As an example, imagine that the following data policy spec file is used:
+As an example, consider the following data policy:

 ``` yaml
 DATA_POLICIES: